ravivshweidgit/devops/2025-10-28-Grafana-Loki/Student-Guide-Grafana-Loki.md

 2. Use label filters:
    - **Label**: `pod`
    - **Value**: `log-generator`
+   - **Note**: The source material has a typo "log-generetor" but the correct value is `log-generator`
 3. You should see the generated test logs at the bottom

 ## Advanced Configuration

 ### Step 1: Create Custom Promtail Configuration

+This advanced configuration adds custom label extraction from log content.
+Specifically, it:
+- Extracts `stream` and `time` fields from JSON log entries
+- Applies these as labels for better log filtering and organization
+- Only processes logs from pods with the label `app="log-generator"`

 Create `loki-secret.yaml` with advanced Promtail configuration: